PatrickEifler/kickoff/learn/grunt.md

 We plan to expand on the checks carried out using this task in future versions of Kickoff.

+Tasks carried out when **`grunt checks`** is run:

+* [JSHint](#task-jshint) – validates your projects JavaScript

+<a name="grunt-photobox"></a>
+#### grunt photobox

+For documentation on the `grunt photobox` task, [check out this section in Kickoff’s task index](#task-photobox)

+<a name="grunt-styleguide"></a>
+#### grunt styleguide

+A task that compiles your project styles into a styleguide.
+It also opens up the styleguide in a browser after compilation.

 <hr class="sectionSplitter">
 <a name="config"></a>
-## Kickoff config variables
+## Grunt config variables

-Kickoff’s Grunt config variables allow you to control some of the basic settings of your Kickoff project.
+Grunt config variables allow you to control some of the basic settings of your Kickoff project.

-Here we take a look at it’s structure and what each part controls.
+Here we take a look at their structure and what each part controls.

+---

 <a name="config-structure"></a>
 ### Config structure

-Kickoff’s config variables can be [found in the `Gruntfile.js` file in the root of a Kickoff project](https://github.com/tmwagency/kickoff/blob/master/Gruntfile.js#L8-L58), and looks like the following snippet of code:
+Kickoff’s config variables can be [found in the `Gruntfile.js` file in the root of a Kickoff project](https://github.com/tmwagency/kickoff/blob/master/Gruntfile.js#L8-L56) and looks like the following code snippet:

 ```js
 /**